-COMA is the epitome of a long cherished aspiration of the Malayalees at large in Central Ohio, to promote the social, cultural, educational, literary, and artistic heritage of our venerable state of Kerala, India.
+COMA is the epitome of a long-cherished aspiration of the Malayalees at large in Central Ohio, to promote the social, cultural, educational, literary, and artistic heritage of our venerable state of Kerala, India.

 Article IV.
 (PURPOSE)

-- Section 3.
-Non-Discrimination Clause: The Association shall not engage in any activity that would discriminate against any person on the basis of race, color, or religion.
+A. The Association shall not engage in any activity that would discriminate against any person based on race, color, or religion.

-- Section 4.
-Specific purposes for which the organization is formed are:
+A. Specific purposes for which the organization is formed are:

-- a) Provide a forum to promote and preserve social and cultural integration of Malayalees in Central Ohio.
+- Provide a forum to promote and preserve social and cultural integration of Malayalees in Central Ohio.

-- c) Promote the enrichment of life and social welfare of local community in general and Malayalees in particular.
+- Promote the enrichment of life and social welfare of local community in general and Malayalees in particular.

 Article V. (AFFILIATION)